-S1 Set high expectations which inspire, motivate and challenge pupils • set goals that stretch and challenge pupils of all backgrounds, abilities and dispositions des, values and behaviour which are expected of pupils.
-Trainee's Attainment Evaluative comment on Standard 1 In this column, underline all applicable phrases across grade descriptions to indicate attainment: In this column, add evaluative comments and column, ansactors an approach principle grade according to manage analysis. and the summative grade Grade 3.
-Minimum Requirement. and the summative grade Trainees achieving the Standards at the minimum required level to be recommended for QTS will have demonstrated that: Trainees achieving the Standards at the minimum required level to be recommended for \$15 will have demonstrated that.
-They are able to encourage pupils to participate and contribute in an atmosphere conducive to learning.
+Set high expectations which inspire, motivate and challenge pupils establish a safe and stimulating environment for pupils, rooted in mutual respect establish a safe and stimulating environment for pupils, rooted in mutual respect education demonstrate consistently the positive attitut des, values and behaviour which are expected of pupils.
+Trainee's Attainment Evaluative comment on Standard 1 In this column, underline all applicable phrases across grade descriptions to indicate attainment: In this column, add evaluative comments and the summative grade Grade 3.
+Minimum Requirement.
+Trainees achieving the Standards at the minimum required level to be recommended for QTS will have demonstrated that: They are able to encourage pupils to participate and contribute in an atmosphere conducive to learning.
 In the course of differing school experiences they have shown that they have set appropriately high expectations, believing that all pupils have the potential to make progress.
 They are able to develop a rapport with a range of individuals and groups.
 As a consequence of this most pupils are engaged in their learning.
 They consistently demonstrate professional behaviour, respect for pupils, colleagues, parents and carers and support the ethos of the school.
 They demonstrate enthusiasm for working with children and young people and for teaching and learning Grade 2.
 Good Achievement.
-Trainees achieving the Standards at a good level to be recommended for QTS will, in addition, have demonstrated that: They are reliable in encouraging pupils to participate and contribute in an atmosphere conducive to learning.
+Trainees achieving the Standards at a good level to be recommended for QTS will, in addition , have demonstrated that: They are reliable in encouraging pupils to participate and contribute in an atmosphere conducive to learning.
 They consistently set high expectations of pupils in their different training contexts.
 They are well respected by learners and effectively promote pupils' resilience, confidence and independence when tackling challenging activities.
 As a result of this most learners are enthused and motivated to participate.
 Grade 1.
 Outstanding Achievement.
-Trainees achieving the Standards at an outstanding level to be recommended for QTS will, in addition, have demonstrated that: They constantly encourage pupils to participate and contribute in an atmosphere highly conducive to learning.
+Trainees achieving the Standards at an outstanding level to be recommended for QTS will, in addition , have demonstrated that: They constantly encourage pupils to participate and contribute in an atmosphere highly conducive to learning.
 They consistently set high expectations of pupils in different training contexts.
 There are high levels of mutual respect between the trainee and pupils.
 They are very effective in promoting learners' resilience, confidence and independence when tackling challenging activities.
 They generate high levels of enthusiasm, participation and commitment to learning.
+Summative assessment for Standard 1: Summative Grade: